 Growth at existing sustainable settlements where it continues to be sustainable to do so.
+Delicice DBSC1.
+Lend to the west of Burgess Hill and parth of Hursteil

 Policies DPSC1: Land to the west of Burgess Hill and north of Hurstpierpoint and DPSC2: Land at Crabbet Park adjoin the settlements of Burgess Hill and Crawley/Copthorne respectively.
 Services and facilities are planned on-site in order for these communities to be as self-sustaining as possible.
-However, their location adjacent to existing services and facilities such as public transport links and town centres will encourage localised journeys by walking/ wheeling and limit private car use.
+However, their location adjacent to existing services and facilities such as public transport links and town centres will encourage localised journeys by walking/wheeling and limit private car use.